I can’t hold onto a long-term relationship.

-If what I’m doing is right, please support Rabbut 🐰.
+If what I’m doing is right, please share this story.
 It’d make me feel good to know that I’m making the right choice this time and trying to create something incredible.
-You can also reach out to me on Twitter.

 What direction would you take if you had to pick — your relationship or your work?